dpltr22/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hello!
-My name is Dylan and I am currently a Masters Student at the University of Zurich in Switzerland.
+My name is Dylan and I am an incoming PhD Student at the University of Vienna in Austria.
+I will be working in the ERC Project "MULTIREP" of Prof. Dr. Christopher Wratil

 My research interests encompass political online behavior of general citizens as well as political elites.
 How do these individuals behave on social media platforms and how do they present themselves?
 What kind of information and content polarizes people?
 To understand these questions I study web-tracking data of citizens and everything political elites put out online.